 A CDP or Customer Data Platform is a software that collects customer touchpoints and interactions with your product or service from various channels and sources.
 It aggregates all this data from multiple sources to create a unified profile of each customer.

-A CDP gathers and organizes data in real-time to create profiles for each customer through its centralized database.
+A CDP gathers and organies data in real-time to create profiles for each customer through its centralised database.

 A CDP typically aggregates data from a combination of first-, second-, and third-party sources.
 First-party data is data collected about your own customers from your website, app, social media, surveys, and other offline sources.
 First-party data typically includes information such as: